jorgeacunam/jorgeacunam.github.io/_pages/teaching.md

 * Analyze and solve optimization problems using computational tools.</p>

 #### ING480 Process and Service Design <a id="process"></a>
-This course covers concepts and methods for efficiently designing and managing operations to align the supply (production) of a good or service with the demand for them.
-The course addresses process identification, productivity,  cost analysis, and process management in manufacturing and service companies.In general, the goal of the course is for students to be able to answer questions such as: How should I produce the goods or services required by a company's customers?
+This course covers concepts and methods for efficiently designing and managing operations to align a good or service's supply (production) with its demand.
+The course addresses process identification, productivity,  cost analysis, and process management in manufacturing and service companies.
+In general, the goal of the course is for students to be able to answer questions such as: How should I produce the goods or services required by a company's customers?
 How can I improve a company's processes?
 How can I improve the productivity of a process?
 How can I improve quality and consistently produce high-quality outputs?

 More specifically, by the end of the course, students will be able to:
 * Understand processes in the context of manufacturing and services.